 10 Usability Sins that Make me Bounce and Never Come Back

-Bounce rate means the number or rather percentage of people who leave your site instantly after taking a quick look.
+Bounce rate is the number or rather percentage of people who leave your site almost instantly after taking a quick look.
 People do not click or perform any other action on your site!

 Many people bounce due to your own mistakes as a web designer or blogger.

-I collected 10 of these usability sins that make me bounce and never come back again to avoid whenever possible.
+Thus I collected a list 10 of these usability sins that make me bounce and never come back again to avoid whenever possible.
 See below!

-2. No content on top of the page aka above the fold/scroll.
-If I can see only Google Adsense and banners, I’m gone.
+2. No content on top of the page aka above the fold/without scrolling.
+When I can see only Google Adsense and banners, I’m gone.

-- Loading too long.
+3. Loading too long.
 I’m in a hurry.
-In many cases I won’t wait until your Flash animation has it’s 100% especially if I don’t know what to expect.
+In many cases I won’t wait until you loaded all the ads and third party widgets especially if I don’t know what to expect.

-- Portal like information overdose, unless I’m looking for a portal or portal like site.
+4. Portal like information overdose – unless I’m looking for a portal or portal like site.
+I almost never do.

-- A stupid publication name like “fun…” or “interesting design” or “cool art”.
+5. A stupid publication name like “funny images” or “interesting design” or “cool art”.
 Splog!
 Most likely displaying stolen content with no attribution.

-- Black background: My eyes are strained, if you haven’t read advice on readability and contrast for the last 10 years it’s your fault, you scared me away
+6. Black background: My eyes are strained!
+In case you haven’t read advice on readability and contrast for the last 10 years it’s your fault!
+You scared me away

-- Badly displayed images, either having clearly visible JPG artefacts or wrongly resized: This looks sooo clumsy that I leave!
+7. Badly displayed images: either having clearly visible JPG artifacts or wrongly resized: This looks way too clumsy that I leave!

-- “Make $$$$$ quick” with this and that.
+8. “Make $$$$$ quick” with this and that.
 People seriously buy into that?
 Make money online and get rich quick schemes are too prevalent to get taken seriously.

-- Smilies!
-I like using them from time to time, but emoticons in huge sizes at the top of the page are ridiculous.
+9. Smilies and emojis!
+I like using them from time to time on social media.
+Lots of huge emojis at the top of the page are ridiculous though.

-- Huge Headlines in Verdana, gosh that looks ugly, Verdana is no headline font!
-Only Ikea get away with that.
+10. Huge Headlines in Verdana?
+Gosh that looks ugly!
+Verdana is no headline font!
+Only Ikea get away with that design sin.